College Credit in High School

 Anatomy and Physiology II

-Applicants who would like to take college coursework while in high school and still apply, should focus on college courses such as college algebra,-calculus or calculus, general physics, introductory biology courses, nutrition, and other general education courses such as introductory psychology and sociology, literature, and interpersonal communication.
+Applicants who would like to take college coursework while in high school should focus on courses such as college algebra,calculus, general physics, introductory biology courses, nutrition, and other general education courses such as introductory psychology and sociology, literature, and interpersonal communication.

-It is noteworthy to add that an applicant can be competitive without having completed college coursework by completing courses offered in high school that focus on the aforementioned academics.
-The admissions committee seeks to admit applicants who intend to complete the nursing prerequisite coursework as an admitted student in the program; not prior.
+Please note that an applicant can be competitive without having completed college coursework by completing courses offered in high school that focus on the academic topics above.